damiancipolat/handle_money_in_js/README.md

 Differentes ways of how to handle money values using JS, some recommended libraries and a custom implementation

-I makes this project because I consider that it is necessary to demonstrate how JS can be a technology reliable to use in systems that handle money.
-JS is not known to have the best reputation in what is the handling of numbers, this in part is due to certain inaccuracies in operations floating point.
+I makes this project because I consider that it is necessary to demonstrate how JS can be a **technology reliable to use in systems that handle money**.JS is not known to have the best reputation in what is the handling of numbers, this in part is due to certain inaccuracies in operations floating point.